NVIDIA/k8s-device-plugin/README.md

 * nvidia-docker version > 2.0 (see how to [install](https://github.com/NVIDIA/nvidia-docker) and it's [prerequisites](https://github.com/nvidia/nvidia-docker/wiki/Installation-\(version-2.0\)#prerequisites))
 * docker configured with nvidia as the [default runtime](https://github.com/NVIDIA/nvidia-docker/wiki/Advanced-topics#default-runtime).
 * Kubernetes version = 1.11
-* The `DevicePlugins` feature gate enabled

 ## Quick Start

 ### Preparing your GPU Nodes

 The following steps need to be executed on all your GPU nodes.
-Additionally, this README assumes that the NVIDIA drivers and nvidia-docker has been installed.
+This README assumes that the NVIDIA drivers and nvidia-docker have been installed.

-First you will need to check and/or enable the nvidia runtime as your default runtime on your node.
+You will need to enable the nvidia runtime as your default runtime on your node.
 We will be editing the docker daemon config file which is usually present at `/etc/docker/daemon.json`:
 ```json
 {